robbiew/door-of-doors/README.md

 It also contains an ANSI screen to show most popular doors, and a user log.

 It's been tested on Linux amd64 and armv7 (e.g. Raspberry Pi).
-The Makefile will detect your platform and "build down" from there -- e.g., if you are on ARM64, it'll generate 32-bit and 64-bit versions.
-For Pi, it can handle armv6-armv8.

 # How it works